yaxdotcom/yax.com/content/posts/worklog-may-2020.md

 ## May 5, 2020

-Day off for personal errands.
+A day for errands in Denpasar

 ## May 6, 2020